-- The extensive course outline containing the whole syllabus of PMP + advanced topics of RMP.
-Some topics are difficult and need understanding of mathematics and statistics which many of us are not comfortable with.
+- The extensive course outline containing the whole syllabus of PMP and advanced topics of RMP.
+Some topics are difficult and require an understanding of mathematics and statistics which many of us are not comfortable with.

-It is very important and vital to have a perfect approach to the exam.
-The strategy must be such that it works the best for you and hence should not be copy pasted from some other source.
-Take inspiration but cook your own pudding.
+It is very important and vital to have a well-planned approach to the exam.
+The strategy must be such that it works the best for you and hence should not be copy-pasted from some other source.
+Take inspiration but cook your own pudding, so to speak.

 I strategized for the exam with an iterative mode like the concept of rolling wave planning or progressive elaboration.

-Though, I had a high level plan of 6 weeks, I decided the hourly details only on a per week basis.
-This enabled me to adapt quickly to the changing needs to be on schedule.
+Though, I had a high-level plan of 6 weeks, I decided the hourly details only on a per week basis.
+This enabled me to adapt quickly to the changing needs on schedule.
 Also, it empowered me to try different tactics without impacting the original plan.

 This approach, which got its inspiration from the famous PDCA Cycle, was the key to my success in the exam.
 I would highly recommend this methodology to any aspirant.

 My 6-week plan was divided primarily into 5 vital parts.

 - Get used to studying: This was by far the toughest week, as I had to start dedicated and smart training towards my goal.